 Cytokine Analysis by Immunohistochemical Staining and Gene Expression Array Studies

 Immunohistochemical staining of LCH lesions have shown apparent upregulation of the chemokines CCR6 and possibly CCR7.[26,27] In an analysis of gene expression in LCH by gene array techniques, 2,000 differentially expressed genes were identified.
 Of 65 genes previously reported to be associated with LCH, only 11 were found to be upregulated in the array results.
 The most highly upregulated gene in both CD207 and CD3-positive cells was osteopontin; other genes that activate and recruit T cells to sites of inflammation are also upregulated.
 The expression profile of the T cells was that of an activated regulatory T-cell phenotype with increased expression of FOXP3, CTLA4, and osteopontin.
 These findings support a previous report on the expansion of regulatory T cells in LCH.
-There was pronounced expression of genes associated with early myeloid progenitors including CD33 and CD44, which is consistent with an earlier report of elevated myeloid DCs in the blood of LCH patients.
-A model of "Misguided Myeloid DC Precursors" has been proposed whereby myeloid DC precursors are recruited to sites of LCH by an unknown mechanism and the DCs in turn recruit lymphocytes by excretion of osteopontin, neuropilin-1, and vannin-1.
+There was pronounced expression of genes associated with early myeloid progenitors including CD33 and CD44, which is consistent with an earlier report of elevated myeloid dendritic cells in the blood of LCH patients.
+A model of "Misguided Myeloid Dendritic Cell Precursors" has been proposed whereby myeloid dendritic cell precursors are recruited to sites of LCH by an unknown mechanism and the dendritic cells in turn recruit lymphocytes by excretion of osteopontin, neuropilin-1, and vannin-1.